In order to access Commission services such as My IntraComm or JSIS Online, you need to have an EU Login account

 • Check that you’ve correctly selected the authentication method you want to use (e.g. telephone + SMS) from the scroll-down menu on the screen.

 • Check that you’re using the right e-mail address.
-If you changed your e-mail address between setting up your ECAS account and trying to sign in using EU Login for the first time, contact your local AIACE Helpdesk!
-If your operator has altered your e-mail address (e.g. from @pandora.be to @telenet.be), then even though you’re still getting your e-mails (which are automatically reassigned from your old address to the new one), ECAS will only recognize your original address.
+If you changed your e-mail address between setting up an ECAS account in the past and trying to sign in using EU Login for the first time, contact your local AIACE Helpdesk!
+If your operator has altered your e-mail address (e.g. from @pandora.be to @telenet.be), then even though you’re still getting your e-mails (which are automatically reassigned from your old address to the new one), EU Login will only recognize your original address.

 • Try using another free browser, such as Firefox (PC or Mac).